bagdeabhishek/bagdeabhishek.github.io/musings/delegating-tasks-to-smaller-models-without-losing-quality/index.md

 L3: model = "gpt-5.4-mini"  # Pin the worker to a cheaper/faster model.
 L4: model_reasoning_effort = "medium"  # Keep effort bounded for lightweight analysis.
 L5: sandbox_mode = "read-only"  # Restrict actions to safe exploration.
-L6: developer_instructions = "Use docs MCP, return concise answers, do not make code changes."  # Constrain the worker’s role.
+L6: developer_instructions = "Use docs MCP, return concise answers, do not make code changes."  # Constrain the worker's role.
 ```

 The pattern is important: **bounded model, bounded tools, bounded goal**.
 That is how quality and cost are jointly preserved.